Lapwing at Titchwell

 My name is Sue Bryan

 On many occasions I have given talks/slide shows to differing groups on my various birding trips including Antarctica.
+I also act as a bird guide for those wanting a day or two birding in Norfolk.

 I am willing to act as a bird guide at any time or give slide/talks in Norfolk for a reasonable rate.
 My E-mail addresses are Sue@klmatrix.co.uk (home address)